chromakode/isolated-core/README.md

 )
 ```

-Finally, you should use CSS to hide core iframes.
+You should use CSS to hide core iframes.
 The easiest way to do it is to match the `data-coreid` attribute:

 ```css
 iframe[data-coreid] { display: none }